yangdanny97/docs2types/README.md

 1. `extract_and_apply_annotations`: semi-automated way to parse types from docstrings and apply them directly to stubs.
 2. `extract_and_apply_defaults`: fully-automated way to extract parameter default values from functions and apply them directly to stubs.

+This is similar to [docs2stubs](https://github.com/gramster/docs2stubs), but that tool generates stubs from the docs, while this tool applies additional types to existing stubs.
+In theory these two tools could work pretty well together, since the LLM should be able to infer more types (for example, in cases when the docstring isn't just a class name).

 ## extract_and_apply_annotations

 This is a semi-automated way to add parameter defaults to stubs.
 It leverages LLMs that is 1. very fast and 2. deterministic across runs.
 Since the LLM is only used to generate a mapping of docstring types to type annotations, it should be a little bit easier to review.